Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Model

 \junk{

 }

-In this work we consider three worker payoff parameters: (a)$\Cp$: worker's punishment for being caught cheating, (b) $\Ct$: worker's cost for computing a task, and (c) $\SW$: worker's benefit (typically payment) from the master's reward.
-Also, following~\cite{BM55}, we assume that, in every round, a worker $i$ has an {\em aspiration} $a_i$: the minimum benefit it expects to obtain in a round.
+In this work we consider three worker payoff parameters: \begin{itemize} \item[(a)]$\Cp$: worker's punishment for being caught cheating, \item[(b)]$\Ct$: worker's cost for computing a task \item[(c)]$\SW$: worker's benefit (typically payment) from the master's reward. \end{itemize} Also, following~\cite{BM55}, we assume that, in every round, a worker $i$ has an {\em aspiration} $a_i$: the minimum benefit it expects to obtain in a round.
 In order to motivate the worker to participate in the computation, the master usually ensures that $\SW \geq a_i$; in other words, the worker has the potential of its aspiration to be covered.
 We assume that the master knows the aspirations.
-Finally, we assume that the master has the freedom of choosing $\SW$ and $\Cp$ with goal of eventual correctness. \paragraph{Reputation.} The reputation of each worker is measured by the master; a centralized reputation mechanism is used.
+Finally, we assume that the master has the freedom of choosing $\SW$ and $\Cp$ with goal of eventual correctness.

+\paragraph{\bf \em Eventual Correctness} The goal of the master is to eventually obtain a reliable computational platform: After some finite number of rounds, the system must guarantee that the master obtains the correct task results in every round with probability $1$ and audits with probability $p_\VRF^{min}$.
+We call such property \emph{eventual correctness}.

+\paragraph{\bf \em Reputation} The reputation of each worker is measured by the master; a centralized reputation mechanism is used.
 In fact, the workers are unaware that a reputation scheme is in place, and their interaction with the master does not reveal any information about reputation; i.e., the payoffs do not depend on a worker's reputation.